 Christmas is linked all around the world to the ancient tradition of decorating trees with countless ornaments and beautiful lights.
-However, an old traditional custom in Greece’s islands and coastal regions dictates that people should decorate a boat rather than an evergreen tree at Christmastime.
+However, an old traditional custom on Greece’s islands and its coastal regions dictates that people should decorate a boat rather than an evergreen tree at Christmastime.

-Despite that nowadays almost every Greek city and household does decorate a Christmas tree, there are still a number of public spaces in Greece where one can see a Christmas boat right next to a tree.
+Despite this, nowadays, almost every Greek city and household does decorate a Christmas tree, but there are still a number of public spaces in Greece where one can see a Christmas boat right next to a tree.

-The tradition of the ”Karavaki,” which is Greek for ”small boat,” is deeply rooted in the folkways of a country with a symbiotic relationship with the sea.
+The tradition of the “Karavaki,” which is Greek for “small boat,” is deeply rooted in the folkways of a country with a symbiotic relationship to the sea.

-In fact, it is safe to say that on many Greek islands, the Christmassy-decorated boats still remain the most popular symbol of this beautiful holiday season.
+In fact, it is safe to say that on many Greek islands, the boats decorated for Christmas still remain the most popular symbol of this beautiful holiday season.

-What is sure is that there is no known reason exactly why many Greeks traditionally decorate a boat at Christmastime rather than a tree.
+One thing that is sure is that there is no known reason why many Greeks traditionally decorate a boat at Christmastime rather than a tree.

 Origin of the Greek tradition of Karavaki

 The most plausible explanation would be that the residents of the southern islands of the Aegean Sea were simply not used to trees at all.

 Their islands are dry, arid places where the only trees that can be found are short, scrubby bushes or perhaps an odd, wild-growing olive tree.

 Hence, what would be more natural for them to decorate—something they know well, such as a boat, or something else?
 Greece is a nation which has, since antiquity, been immensely proud of its sailors and intrepid captains, making these men the very symbols of local and national identity.